RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 ##Build and Run
-See instructions in operating system specific directory for instructions and uses in subdirectories off this directory.
+See instructions in operating system specific directory for instructions and uses in subdirectories of this directory.